Dominic-Taylor-Dev/blackjack-game/README.md

 7 of spades
 </code>
 </pre>
-I would also consider trying to use the same sort of logic but with some kind of 'proper' GUI.
+I would also consider trying to use the same sort of logic but with some kind of 'proper' GUI outside of the terminal.